Maurojr1977/LD/README.md

         - If entering your user ID, name should be: USER_ID
     - Click add secret
     - Repeat for both token and user ID.
+This upgraded and Optimized Hack have
+- Streak Freeze (Auto do 1 lesson every day to save your streak)
+- Solve every 45 minutes ( Auto do 50 lessons every 45 minutes, can change your own lesson you want in the code

 ### How to use:
 1. At the top of the page, navigate to the Actions button.